Interviewed by Serenity Dieufaite

 Abigail Cloud:

 Rooms.
 Having rooms.
-So the last couple of years we’ve really gotten lucky because like Veteran’s Day has fallen on one of the days that we have Winter Wheat.
+So, the last couple of years we’ve really gotten lucky because Veterans Day has fallen on one of the days that we have Winter Wheat.
 So it, getting enough rooms on a weekday hasn’t been a problem.
 But this year it is because they’re classes in the Education Building up until a certain time on Friday.
 So we’re going to have to mess with the schedule a little bit to make sure that we have enough space.
 I think it’s going to work but it is sort of that type of thing that it’s going to hang over our heads because we can’t solve that problem until we know what workshops we have and when they’re going to be.
-So it’s kind of on pause like it has to be on the back burner.
+So it’s kind of on pause, like it has to be on the back burner.
 And that is not an uncommon problem.
-But it is, it is an issue that shows up almost every year so it’s solvable.
+But it is an issue that shows up almost every year so it’s solvable.
 But it is annoying.
 It is a nuisance, for sure.

 Haley Souders:

 Yeah, I think that’s probably the biggest issue there is.
-I know that one thing like I ran into when contacting people for the book fair is just like journals going defunct and being on the list still.
+I know that one thing I ran into when contacting people for the book fair is just like journals going defunct and being on the list still.
 Which is just kind of sad to see.
 More so than it being like a problem.

 Abigail Cloud: